bryceaskey/anthocyanin-accumulation/README.md

 - transformParameters - output of preprocessData.R.
 Parameters necessary for centering and scaling of mean color index values.
 - modelAccuracies - output of testModels.R.
 List of accuracy parameters for all models.
 - allModels - output of trainModels.R.
 Contains all trained models.
 By default, the most accurate model is selected for use in heatmap generation.

+## Secondary functions:
+### convertColorSpace.R -
+Function to convert sRGB pixel data into different color spaces.
+Available color spaces: HSV, YIQ, YCbCr, and Lab.
+The function is called by meanColorIndexValues.R and makeHeatmap.R.

 ## Data:
 ### Appendix S1 -